lacanoid/datalink/ROADMAP.md

 - ✔︎ make this work better with pg_dump
 - ✔︎ dlurlcomplete() must include token
 - ✔︎ update trigger on dl_columns to call datalink.modlco()
-- skip curl for integrity='ALL' and check for files only with stat
+- skip curl for integrity='ALL' and check for files only with file_stat
-- handle // urls
+- handle // urls and paths
-- further pg_restore check ; what happens to stuff in pg_linked_files?
-- fordbid setting of lco<>0 for non superusers
 - datalinker: revert files only when recovery=YES
 - datalinker: better path checking, have definitive functions
 - optimize table triggers (do not install them if mco=0)